 On the back of Braga putting Celtic out of the Champions League weeks earlier - and with the Ross County loss still fresh in the memory - these were tricky times for Lennon.
 There were doubts about his ability to manage the club in big games.

 That feeling persisted.
 Celtic lost the Scottish League Cup final to Rangers - avenging that painful defeat in the 2019 version must have been sweet for him - and then got done 3-2 in Inverness in the run-in for the title, a race they lost by a point.
 The Scottish Cup win was some consolation.

-Another image is easy to recall.
-In April 2011, in the days leading up to the final Old Firm game of the league season, Lennon, and other prominent Catholics with Celtic affiliations, came under attack with bullets being sent in the post and the contents of a viable parcel bomb intended for the Celtic manager being intercepted at a sorting office in Saltcoats.
+Another image, from April 2011, is easy to recall.
+In the days leading up to the final Old Firm game of the league season, Lennon - and other prominent Catholics with Celtic affiliations - came under attack with bullets being sent in the post and the contents of a viable parcel bomb intended for the Celtic manager being intercepted at a sorting office in Saltcoats.